 The loans may vary in duration, bear interest at fixed or floating rates and amortize, if at all, over varying periods, often with a balloon payment of principal at maturity and in the case of mezzanine and preferred equity may allow for interest to accrue and be added to the principal amount rather than paid on a current basis and may include equity participation rights.
-The borrower of the Fund's loan investments will generally be responsible for servicing obligations.
+The Fund will generally be responsible for engaging one or more servicers to perform servicing obligations for the Fund's loan investments.
 In cases where the Fund as lender is responsible for servicing a loan, such obligations will generally consist of collecting, or arranging for the collection of, interest payments and, when applicable, enforcing the Fund's rights under the loan documentation.
 There are no limits on the amount of loans the Fund may originate; provided such transactions comply with the Fund's 80% real estate investment policy and do not impact the Fund's ability to maintain its status as a REIT.